 Why do you put “sponsored” on certain posts and what does it mean?

 The FTC requires full disclosure when working with brands.
-This could be he words sponsored, ad, or partner.
-A company can get fined for not doing so.
-This just makes my followers aware that a partnership is present between myself and the brand.
+This could be the words sponsored, ad, or simply a sentence that discloses the partnership such as “I’m so excited to partner with ___.”
+A brand and/or influencer can get fined for not disclosing the partnership.
+It is my responsibility to make my followers aware that a partnership is present between myself and the brand.
 I am getting compensated for my creative content and work.
 Most influencers only promote products we truly love and would buy ourselves.
 Some followers don’t really enjoy sponsored posts, but you can read more about this on my friend Lynzy’s post Why I Won’t Apologize for Writing Sponsored Content.
-One thing I know is that being able to contribute to my daughters’ savings accounts feels dang good!
+One thing I know is that being able to contribute to my daughters’ savings accounts feels wonderful and I am incredibly grateful for this job.

 Do you accept any and all products?